In Palermo stands a statue of an ancient king holding a snake. With its fangs bared, the snake suckles at the king’s breast.

 Trapani is on the northwest angle of Sicily’s triangle.
 It was once part of a powerful trading network stretching from Carthage to Venice.
 (Carthage in Tunisia on the continent of Africa is less than one-hundred miles away.)

-To the Greeks and Romans, they were known as “the purple people,” referring to the precious dye they made from murex snails.
+To the Greeks and Romans, they were “the purple people,” a moniker referring to the precious dye they made from murex snails.
 Roman royalty loved wearing purple.

 They also developed an alphabet, from which almost all modern alphabets are derived.